Ashland Food Co-op Vision

 Sustainability

-We’re on a mission to change the world.
+We’re on a mission to change how business operates - by putting the planet and people before profit.

-By 2030, the Ashland Food Co-op will be zero waste and carbon neutral, a living model of cooperation with the laws of nature in all our affairs.
+By the start of the next decade, the Ashland Food Co-op will be zero waste and carbon neutral, a living model of cooperation with the laws of nature in all our affairs.

 Click here to read more about the Co-op's energy policy, adopted in 2019.